pmorie/node-documentation/README.writing_cartridges.md

 ---------------------

-Environment variables are use to communicate setup information between this cartridge and others, and to the system.
+Environment variables are use to communicate setup information between this cartridge and others, and to OpenShift.
 The cartridge controlled variables are stored in the env directory and will be loaded after system provided environment variables but before your code is called.
 The system provided environment variables will be loaded and available